abinjoseim/project_test/Notes.md

 - Consider providing actions like ON UPDATE and ON DELETE clauses for foreign keys to maintain data integrity.
 - Consider using correct data type for fields.For example, comments field in booking table can hold long comments, so we can USE TEXT data type.
 - Incorporating a DEFAULT value constraint can ensure that non-null fields have a predetermined default value assigned to them.
-- Postgres supports point-in-time-recovery(PITR), which will help recover database in a spcific point of time before an issue happens.
+- Postgres supports point-in-time-recovery (PITR), which will help recover database in a specific point of time before an issue happens.
 Configure this to handle database recovery.
 - Try using various tools to monitor database activities like performance, resource utilisation and backup status.